THE PRESENCE OF GOD

 You are in the sun.
 You are in the grass.

 You are in the water.
-You are in this room.

-You are in my heart
+You are in my heart.'"

 I have lived by that, practising the presence of God.
 If you choose to see God, you can see Him everywhere.
 Even with the many responsibilities that have been laid upon my shoulders these forty-odd years, that relationship with God is my life.
 I try to see Him in everything.
 Whether I'm meeting with people, writing, or thinking about the vast concerns of Guruji's worldwide work, this is what I live by.
 I find that my God is always with me, no matter what I am doing.